anderson-aristotle/js-function-context-this/README.md

 ### Function Invocation Pattern

-When a function is invoked without context, the function is bound to global
+When a function is invoked without explicit context, the function is bound to global
 scope:

 ```js